vinaymet/EC463_TwitterRestAPI/README.md

 FRONT END:

-We utilized the React.js framework for the frontend component as a web app.
+We utilized the React.js framework for the frontend component as a webpage application.
 We started with the create-react-app framework and added the features that were needed for our project.
 The page starts with a Google login authentication, followed by an input box for the user to enter a Twitter handle they would like to track for bot score, main content topics, and overall sentiment.
-After the API calls are made, the three pieces of account information are presented to the user below the input box.
+After the API calls are made, the three pieces of account information are retrieved and presented to the user below the input box.

-To run the react web app, click here: https://ec463-twitter-miniproject.web.app/
+Google Firebase was chosen to host our React web app.
+After building the React app and setting up the Firebase environment, you can access the webpage by clicking here: https://ec463-twitter-miniproject.web.app/